aturfah/eou-grimoire-editor/README.md

 - Python 3
 - Pyinstaller

+To run the program locally, please use the instructions to run on a Mac/Linux computer.

 To build the `.exe` file locally, install [pyinstaller](https://pyinstaller.org/en/stable/) and run the following command
 ```
 pyinstaller.exe --onefile eou_grimoire_editor.py